 Tenant refunds

 Your booking has been cancelled and you're wondering how and when you'll be refunded?
-Don't panic: in the vast majority of cases, the refund is automatic.
+No need to panic: in the vast majority of cases, refunds are automatic.
 Here's how it works and what you need to know.

-Several situations may lead to a refund of all or part of the sums you have paid:
+Several situations may result in a refund of all or part of the sums you have paid:

 - The host cancels the booking after accepting it.

-- Your pre-booking request is refused by the host or expires without a response.
+- Your pre-booking request is declined by the host or expires without a response.

 - You cancel your booking yourself under the stipulated conditions.

-- A dispute is opened and ruled in your favour, either fully or partially.
+- A dispute is opened and ruled in your favour, entirely or partially.

 The refunded amount depends on the situation and the cancellation conditions applicable to your booking.
 You can find these conditions on the listing page and in your booking summary.